The churn radar for B2B SaaS·Book a call·Setup in 10 minutes·Trusted by CS teams·SOC 2 · GDPR · AES-256·

 FirstDistro.track('feature_used', { feature: 'export' });

-Advanced patterns: For complex account grouping scenarios (multiple accounts, account switching, etc.), see the API Reference.
+Advanced patterns: For complex account grouping scenarios (multiple accounts, account switching), use setup() with the new account context when switching.

 Handling logout